DataMigrators/datamigrators.github.io/src/pages/policies/risk_management_policy.md

     * enhance Data Migrators' governance and corporate management processes;
     * enable Data Migrators to effectively discharge its statutory and legislative financial management responsibilities;
     * provide a practical framework for managers to assess risks inherent in the decisions they take;
-    * assist and motivate decision makers, at all levels, to make good and proactive management decisions that do not expose USQ to unacceptable levels of risk of unfavourable events occurring which adversely impact on the attainment of organisational goals; encourage and commit decision makers to identify sound business opportunities that will benefit Data Migrators without exposing the Company to unacceptable levels of risk;
+    * assist and motivate decision makers, at all levels, to make good and proactive management decisions that do not expose Data Migrators to unacceptable levels of risk of unfavourable events occurring which adversely impact on the attainment of organisational goals; encourage and commit decision makers to identify sound business opportunities that will benefit Data Migrators without exposing the Company to unacceptable levels of risk;
     * minimise the risks of not identifying sound business opportunities;
     * protect Data Migrators from unacceptable costs or losses associated with its operations;
     * safeguarding of Data Migrators' resources - its people, finance, property and reputation;